Compare two cars

 Verdict

-Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
+Mercedes Benz is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mercedes Benz C offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Audi outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Audi.
+No mistake, whatever you decide here, but I'd still go for the Audi.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
 I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.